CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/unit-4/03/page02.md

 ### Task 4: Adding Detection Models

-Now that you have cleaned the dataset, it's time to add the **PCA-Based Anomaly Detection model** into your pipeline.
+In this task you will add and configure the PCA-Based anomaly detection model to your pipeline.
+You will train the model on the cleaned data, score the dataset to identify anomalies, and connect the necessary components for these steps in Azure ML Designer.

 1. On the **Component** tab, search for **PCA-Based Anomaly Detection**.
 Then **Drag** the PCA-Based Anomaly Detection component into the canvas.